People always choose convenience over anything. Small businesses all over the world have understood it very clearly.

 To this date, GrubHub has 300,000 takeout restaurants from 3200 US cities registered with their platforms.
 It’s amazing how many customers they reach out to every day.

-The classic examples would be Domino’s and Papa John pizzas.
-They prepare their own food and also have their own delivery units.
+The classic examples would be Domino’s and Papa Johns pizzas.
+They prepare their own products and also have their own delivery units.

-They don’t rely on third-party delivery platforms to handle their food delivery.
+They don’t rely on third-party delivery platforms to handle their delivery.

-The reviews given by their customers are specifically for their food and service which gives them the space to plan accordingly to improve their business.
+The reviews given by their customers are specifically for their product and service which gives them the space to plan accordingly to improve their business.

 These are some of the types of on-demand delivery services that’ll help you understand the market before launching your on-demand delivery business.